Kristallnacht in Leipzig: Torture

 Of the first people arrested that day, some were taken to the court prison and some to the local homeless shelter.
 A work lieutenant tortured those at the homeless shelter.
 They were forced to stand the entire time and set up a long-distance obstacle course in the hall.
 Even the elderly men that had been arrested were forced to partake, but those evidently unable to complete the course had a different task.
 They were ordered to form a circle and sing a lullaby that went like: "Do you know how many stars there are?".
 Men were verbally abused and called pimps, fraudsters, talmud, crooks, and others.
 The SS men would try to make fun and have a conversation with prisoners, and every silent reply of a prisoner led to being hit by a rifle butt.
 Almost all prisoners bled.
 Others arrested in Leipzig during Kristallnacht would be told to go to a curved tunnel in the prison and line up, and then ordered by SS men to perform military exercises; all while being beaten, verbally abused, and having razors thrown behind them.
-In the Zoo district of Leipzig, people were chased to the Parthe and forced to go into the water.
+In the Zoo district of Leipzig, people were driven into the walled riverbed of the Parthe and held there for hours.
 The prisoners were tightly packed together in the river.
 Some of these prisoners were permitted to go back to their homes later in the day, but most were transferred to a concentration camp.
 Another group of prisoners were forced to walk to a concentration camp on a path for fourteen hours without food.
 Once they got to the camp, conditions were miserable.
 The water was impotable.
 A makeshift river was established for water, but only the dying or the mentally ill would go to drink from it.
 The SS set up an outhouse at the concentration camps, but it was simply a pit with a couple of bars placed over it.
 Several drowned in the outhouses by either falling in or being pushed in by SS members.
 In the Buchenwald concentration camp there were 12,000 people from different areas of Germany who had been arrested on the first day of Kristallnacht.
 One thousand of these prisoners were from Leipzig.
 In a group reported to have 250 prisoners, 26 during Kristallnacht, 17 due to the cold.